abc-rp/dob/docs/ontology.md

 Using `sosa:Observation` is useful when we want the data to be linked back to a particular sensor, or we want to know exactly when the data was taken.

 It might not be suitable to release the raw data from our sensors, as the data is often difficult to interpret or has privacy issues.
-In these cases, an additional step (represented by `prov:Activity`) may be required to transform the data.
+In these cases, an additional step (represented by `dob:Processing`) may be required to transform the data.
 For instance, let's consider the height of a window.
-The data ultimately comes from a 3D observation of the building made by the Lidar sensor, so it takes an extra step (the `prov:Activity`) to extract the height of the window from the initial raw data.
-This also allows us to describe in further detail when the activity took place and what software and procedure was used to generate the data.
-This information has been economically condensed into the singular dob:Result class.
+The data ultimately comes from a 3D observation of the building made by the Lidar sensor, so it takes an extra step (the `dob:Processing`) to extract the height of the window from the initial raw data.
+This also allows us to describe in further detail when the processing took place and what software and procedure was used to generate the data.
+The final output is a `dob:DerivedResult.`

+Where results are meaningful assets, e.g. RGB images, such images will of class `sosa:Result`.

 <!-- Classes and properties in this diagram: